Omnichannel Ecommerce Platform: Detailed Overview

 Zalando, an online fashion retailer, uses APIs to connect its ecommerce platform with multiple external services, including logistics, payment gateways, and customer support systems.
 This integration helps them offer a smooth shopping experience, allowing customers to choose their payment methods, track orders, and receive customer support across multiple touchpoints in real-time.

-6 Essential Types of APIs for Omnichannel Ecommerce
+6 Essential Types of APIs for Omnichannel Commerce

 1. Product